Quantuary/Premium-Refund/README.md

 # Premium Refund Calculator
-This calculator accurately calculate the unearned premium based on **SEVEN** input parameters by applying the actuarial reserving method. **SIX** out of **SEVEN** parameters can be found in the database and one required manual input from the end user.
+This calculator accurately calculates the unearned premium based on **SEVEN** input parameters by applying the actuarial reserving method.
+**SIX** out of **SEVEN** parameters can be found in the database and one required manual input from the end-user.

 ### Table of Contents
 <details>